 Find out what works best for you and decide on your own if this is the kind of lifestyle you feel comfortable with.

-Do you have any experience with living a minimalist lifestyle?
+Do you have any experience of living a minimalist lifestyle?
 Let me know in the comments below!

 Check out one of my last articles: How To Become A Digital Nomad: Complete Guide For Beginners